pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 1. Create a secret `scanning-tap-component-read-creds` with read access to the registry containing the Tanzu Application Platform bundles.
 This pulls the SCST - Scan 2.0 images.

-    >**Important** If you followed the directions for [Install Tanzu Application Platform](../install-intro.hbs.md), you can skip this step and use the `tap-registry` secret with your service account.
+    >**Important** If you followed the directions for [Install Tanzu Application Platform](../install-intro.hbs.md), skip this step and use the `tap-registry` secret with your service account.

     ```console
     read -s TAP_REGISTRY_PASSWORD